Certified Technicians and Technologists Association of Manitoba: M-License

 In 2006, the legislation regarding electrical work changed.
 Now, all electrical workers must be licensed.

 Certified members in the field of Electrical, Instrumentation, Electronic, Communication, Computer, Biomedical and Mechanical can be granted a M-license limited license to practice electrical work, once certain criteria are met.

 There are 3 levels of license available: A limited construction license which can be attained after 5400 hours of documented construction work, a maintenance license which can be attained after 3600 hours of documented maintenance work, and a maintenance/builder license.

 Activism and lobbying

 CTTAM is actively involved with lobbying for the interests of technologists in Manitoba.

-CTTAM, in cooperation with the Association of consulting Engineering companies (ACEC), Engineers Geoscientists Manitoba and representatives from the insurance industry, is lobbying to reduce the ultimate limitation period for civil actions in Manitoba.
+CTTAM, in cooperation with the Association of consulting Engineering companies (ACEC), Engineers Geoscientists Manitoba and representatives from the insurance industry, has reduced the ultimate limitation period for civil actions in Manitoba.

-CTTAM has contributed to local colleges, including Red River College, Assiniboine Community College and University College of the North.
+CTTAM has contributed to local colleges, including Red River College Polytechnic, Assiniboine Community College and University College of the North.